-Filmmaker Carolyn Jones spent four years interviewing and photographing nurses for the groundbreaking American Nurse book and film, and another year of research and interviews focused on what Dying in America looks like, all of which has led her to making this new film, the culmination of a journey, simply called Hope.
+Filmmaker Carolyn Jones spent four years interviewing and photographing nurses for the groundbreaking American Nurse book and film, and another year of research and interviews focused on what Dying in America looks like, all of which has led her to making this new film, the culmination of a journey, called Defining Hope.

-The film is currently in production.
-Please stay tuned for updates about its completion and launch.
-Our film is a non-profit project, fiscally sponsored by the New York Foundation for the Arts, and generously supported by the Jonas Center for Nursing and Veterans Healthcare, the American Nurses Foundation, and the generosity of individuals that believe in our mission.
+The film has been completed and will be released in November 2017, in honor of National Hospice and Palliative Care Month.
+Please stay tuned for updates about screenings and events in your area.
+Our film is a non-profit project, generously supported by the Jonas Center for Nursing and Veterans Healthcare, the American Nurses Foundation, and the generosity of individuals that believe in our mission.

 For more information, please contact:

 “What makes life meaningful enough to go on living?”